 - Your photo – professional, where you are facing forward, people always see the eyes first!

-- Your headline with the most important keywords for your target job followed by a great accomplishment or result statement.
+- Your headline with the most important keywords for your target job followed by a great accomplishment or result statement that quantifies the keyword.
 This will catch their eye from those who only have a title.

 - Location – make sure this is your desired location and keep it broad to avoid being eliminated.

 The mission of your LinkedIn profile is to present yourself so your employer, recruiters, referral partners or advocates think “this person has the answers I need!”